 The Fourth Century Society recognizes gifts of $2,000 or more annually to any area of the College.
 Current students and alumni who have graduated during the past 4 years are afforded Fourth Century Society membership as Young Guarde members with a gift of $250, and alumni who have graduated during the past 5 to 9 years are afforded Fourth Century Society membership with a gift of $500.

 This society recognizes those who have made future provisions for William & Mary in their estate plans, in any form or amount.

 The Wren Bell has stood for centuries as a testament to William & Mary’s longevity.
 Even when the College was forced to close its doors for lack of funds from 1881 to 1888, President Benjamin Stoddert Ewell faithfully rang the Wren Bell every morning to signal William & Mary’s resilience.
 In the spirit of this bond, the Bell Society recognizes individuals who make gifts to the College in consecutive fiscal years.
 Consistent loyal support for William & Mary provides the College’s students and faculty the tools they need to thrive.
-There are three levels of Bell Society membership, depending upon years of consecutive giving:
+There are four levels of Bell Society membership, depending upon years of consecutive giving:

 • Cornerstone – Two to four years of consecutive giving

 • Cobblestone – Five to 14 years of consecutive giving

 • Milestone – 15 to 24 years of consecutive giving

 • Bell-Ringing – 25 or more years of consecutive giving